carlydopps/trouvaille/README.md

 ## Running This Application

 ### Client Side
-1. Clone the project repository and change directories in the terminal
+1. Clone the repository and change directories in the terminal

 ```
 git clone git@github.com:carlydopps/trouvaille.git